The Best (and Worst) Places to Hang Mirrors in Your Home

-Mirrors are a lot like art – you can literally place a mirror in any home and room.
+Mirrors are a lot like art – you can place a mirror in any home and room.
 The trick, however, is where within a room you choose to place a mirror.
-Choosing the right mirror for the right room can be a challenge, but it isn’t worth over-thinking.
-There are just a few common guidelines you should follow when selecting the right mirror.
+Choosing the right mirror for the right room can be challenging, but it isn’t worth overthinking.
+There are just a few standard guidelines you should follow when selecting the right mirror.

 Below, we’ll walk you through some decorative “best practices” for mirror placement.